Self Contrastive Learning for Session-based Recommendation: Introduction

-To gain insight into how the model is improved (\ref{Q2}), we investigate the transformations of the session and item representation distributions in terms of alignment and uniformity (\cref{sec:alignment_uniformity}).
-Our study reveals that \scl learns item representations with a lower uniformity loss, leading to significant improvements in performance, albeit with increased alignment loss.
-Our findings suggest that state-of-the-art approaches may have placed excessive emphasis on the alignment of session and item representations.
+To understand how the model is improved (\ref{Q2}), we investigate the transformations of the session and item representation in terms of alignment and uniformity (\cref{sec:alignment_uniformity}).
+Our study reveals that \scl learns item representations with a lower uniformity loss, leading to significant improvements in performance.
+Our findings suggest that SOTA approaches may have placed excessive emphasis on the alignment of session and item representations.

 To answer \ref{Q3}, we carry out an ablation study to evaluate the necessity of sophisticated CL objectives employed in prior works (\cref{sec:really_matter}).
 Our experiment reveals that \scl is capable of attaining the comparable model performance on its own, suggesting the advance of \scl and the redundant use of existing heavy and sophisticated CL objectives.